onewelcome/sdk-react-native/README.md

 7. <a name="android-setup-security-controller"/>Setup the SecurityController(<u>not required</u>).

-   In order to change security options you should create your own instance SecurityController and handle it to OneginiSdk - See the [Supported Methods:](#supported-methods) setSecurityControllerClassName(className).
+   In order to change security options you should create your own instance of SecurityController and handle it to OnewelcomeSdk - See the [Supported Methods:](#supported-methods) setSecurityControllerClassName(className).
-   Example SecurityController implementation you can find inside library source code("com.onegini.mobile.SecurityController").
+   Example SecurityController implementation you can find inside library source code("com.onewelcome.mobile.SecurityController").
-   By default security options brought from `com.onegini.mobile.SecurityController`.

    More information [HERE](https://docs.onegini.com/msp/stable/android-sdk/reference/security-controls#examples), section: SecurityController.